Beyond Kenya Safaris – Jewel Safaris

 Three routes, each taking several days, leading up to Lenana through challenging and varied terrain.
 And if you’ve come that far, go one mighty step further by taking on the spectacular Summit Circuit, a trail that encircles the mountain’s main peaks between 4300m and 4800m elevation.

 Multi-day treks with culture at the core are also an incredible experience, such as following Maasai guides through the Loita Hills in the Mara region.

 With offshore reefs protecting its warm waters, and consistent, reasonably strong winds, Kenya’s Indian Ocean coast is ideal for kitesurfing.

 Those with experience can wade off the white-sand beaches into the azure waters and let fly (literally), while learners can sign up at one of the schools located on Diani Beach south of Mombasa, or in Malindi on the North coast Classes start on the beach, and once you’ve got the hang of maneuvering the kite, it’s into the water for body dragging.

-For the fearless extreme fun lovers that are ready to dare doing anything worthy to generate memories from like diving and other water activities, Kenya’s coastal area has something unique for you.
+For the fearless extreme fun lovers that are ready to dare do anything worthy to generate memories from diving and other water activities, Kenya’s coastal area has something unique for you.